SeamusMullan/Spotty/README.md

 ## Features

-**Clean TUI** - Built with Rich for a pretty damn cool terminal experience **Tables n' stuff** - Displays songs in formatted tables **Statistics** - See how cooked you are (show who you listen to the most)
+- **Clean TUI**: Built with Rich for a pretty damn cool terminal experience
+- **Tables n' stuff**: Displays songs in formatted tables
+- **Statistics**: See how cooked you are (show who you listen to the most)

 ## Coming Soon (hopefully)

-**Music Downloading** - Download your songs for listening offline **Desktop App** - No promises, but wouldn't it be awesome, wouldn't it be so cool **FastAPI Integration** - So you cracked programmers can implement this in a site or app
+- **Music Downloading**: Download your songs for listening offline
+- **Desktop App**: No promises, but wouldn't it be awesome, wouldn't it be so cool
+- **FastAPI Integration**: So you cracked programmers can implement this in a site or app

 ## Installation